charleskimbac/creator-docs/content/en-us/unity.md

 ![Overview of Roblox Studio](assets/unity/roblox-unity-studio-markup.png)

-Unity's hierarchy view and Roblox Studio's [Explorer](studio/explorer.md) are the primary windows for organizing elements in 3D scenes:
+Unity's Hierarchy View and Roblox Studio's [Explorer](studio/explorer.md) are the primary windows for organizing elements in 3D scenes:

 - Both allow you to manage and organize objects (for example, characters and environmental assets).
 - Both use a tree structure for the parent-child relationships between objects.

-However, Hierarchy view has no predefined structure, whereas Explorer has a strict structure.
-It might help to think of Explorer as a combination of Unity's Hierarchy view and Project window, with the Workspace folder as the most recognizable element.
+However, Hierarchy View has no predefined structure, whereas Explorer has a strict structure.
+It might help to think of Explorer as a combination of Unity's Hierarchy View and Project window, with the Workspace folder as the most recognizable element.

 Similarly, the Roblox Studio [Asset Manager](projects/assets/manager.md) and [Toolbox](projects/assets/toolbox.md) overlap with the Unity Project window.
 The Asset Manager lets you manage all assets within your experience, whereas the Toolbox lets you access any assets you've published.
 The Toolbox also lets you search the Creator Marketplace for assets from Roblox or the community, similar to the Unity Asset Store.